louisehealey/FirstPassYield/README.md

   <img src="https://raw.githubusercontent.com/louisehealey/FirstPassYield/main/FirstPassYield.gif">
 </p>

 ---

 ## 🧮 Total Cost of Failed Units- Matrix

+This Matrix estimates the **total cost of failed units** by part on a **Month-to-Month** basis.
+By multiplying the **standard unit cost** by the **total failed units**, it provides a financial impact assessment of quality failures, helping identify trends and areas for improvement.

 ---
 ## 🧮 Card Visuals and their measures